 Best Types of Marble for Kitchen Countertops

 Each type of marble behaves differently.
-Choosing the right one determines how your kitchen will look after 1 year — and after 10.
+Choosing the right one determines how your kitchen will look after 1 year and after 10 years.

-Carrara Marble — Soft, Classic, Affordable
+Carrara Marble: Soft, Classic, Affordable

 Carrara is the most common and budget-friendly option.